andreyv/sbupdate/README.md

     EXTRA_SIGN=('/boot/EFI/BOOT/BOOTX64.EFI' '/boot/EFI/systemd/systemd-bootx64.efi')

 and re-run the tool if needed.
-You should remember to run the tool every time you update the boot manager's files (e.g., after `sudo bootctl update`).
+You should remember to run the tool every time you update your boot manager's files (e. g., after `sudo bootctl update`).

 ## ESP mount point